LuisBosquez/azure-cosmosdb-graph/README.md

 The IMDB_DATA_DIR environment variable is used by the code to locate the necessary data files.
 It is recommended that you set it to the path to the **data/** subdirectory within this project.

+Script **bash_common** is sourced by several bash scripts to set additional environment variables such a the name of the database (i.e. - dev) and collection (i.e. - movies).

 ### Data Wrangling

 **To simply use the pre-wrangled data, skip down to the "Load the Database" section below.**